Tuffy Stone Competition Pork Ribs, Cool Smoke Style

 When the ribs have cooked 2 hours, transfer them from the grill and place each rack meat-side-down on the foil.
 Drizzle the ribs evenly on both sides with the butter, ¼ cup honey, and the light brown sugar.
 Wrap each rack tightly in the foil, being careful not to puncture.

 Return the rib packages meat-side-down to the smoker, or to the cool side of a grill, close the lid, and cook another 2 to 2 ½ hours, or until the meat is tender.
-The ribs are done when a meat thermometer placed in the thickest part of the meat reads an internal temperature of 203 to 205 degrees F. Open the foil package and use a skewer, or a toothpick, to check for tenderness.
+The ribs are done when a meat thermometer placed in the thickest part of the meat reads an internal temperature of 203 to 205°F. Open the foil package and use a skewer, or a toothpick, to check for tenderness.

 Remove from the heat, carefully unwrap the ribs, and discard the foil.
-Brush Cool Smoke Barbecue Sauce on both sides of the ribs to coat and return them meat-side-up to the smoker or grill over indirect heat.
+Brush Tuffy Stone Original Barbecue Sauce on both sides of the ribs to coat and return them meat-side-up to the smoker or grill over indirect heat.
 Cook 15 minutes to set the sauce.
 Watch them carefully so you do not burn or overset the sauce.
+Serve immediately, with any remaining sauce on the side.